Introduction

 ## Configuring Project Data

-For each layer, the editor can define:
+For each layer, the Manager can define:

 * Feature display styles